Best Child Abuse Lawyers in Kalundborg

 Frequently Asked Questions

-What counts as child abuse under Danish law
+What counts as child abuse under Danish law?

-Can I report anonymously
+Can I report anonymously?

-What happens after I make a report
+What happens after I make a report?

-What support and compensation can victims get
+What support and compensation are available for victims?

 Additional Resources